Projective normality of model varieties and related results: Projective normality of comodel wonderful varieties

-\section{Projective normality of comodel wonderful varieties.}
+\section{Projective normality of comodel wonderful varieties}

-Motivated by an application that we will illustrate below in Section~\ref{sec:modelloreale}, here we will study the surjectivity of the multiplication of sections in another class of wonderful varieties, which we call {\it comodel}.
+Motivated by an application which we illustrate below in Section~\ref{sec:modelloreale}, here we study the surjectivity of the multiplication of sections in another class of wonderful varieties, which we call {\it comodel}.